Pramo92/DSA-Stack-Tutorials/README.md

 01) Write a program to reverse a user given number using Stack operations.

    Example:12345 → 54321

-02) Write a program that reads a mathematical expression from the user, evaluates it using stack operations, and prints the result.(hint: Enter a mathematical expression using operators +, -, *, and / only)

-Example:

-Input: 6+2*3-4/2

-Output: 10

-03) Write a program that reads a sentence from the user and prints the words containing vowels in alphabetical order using stack operations.

-Example:

-Input: The sky is blue

-Output: blue

- is

- the

 04) Given a sentence contains multiple words and write a program to reverse the entire sentence word by word using Stack operations and display the top element of the stack.